Because of Your Belief

 The following is one well-known method to catch a monkey: A hunter makes a small hole in a coconut and scoops out the contents with a special tool.
 Afterward, some fruit or nuts is placed inside as bait, and the coconut is then tied to a nearby tree.
 The trap works because the monkey is able to insert its empty hand, but it’s unable to extricate its hand while holding the bait.
 Due to the monkey’s greed and desire to keep the apparent prize, it’s trapped.
 The monkey could easily escape, if it would only let go of the bait.

 The human condition shares many similarities with the monkey and trap described.
 Due to ignorance of our essential nature, and desires related to the “person,” there is suffering.
 We want this to occur but not that.
 Based upon apparently outer circumstances, we habitually judge a day as good or bad, successful or unsuccessful.
 We conclude that if we get what we desire, and avoid that which we don’t desire, we will be happy.
-Because of our deeply ingrained belief that happiness is dependent on getting, we spend our lives competing for whatever we believe symbolizes success.
+Because of our deeply ingrained belief that happiness is dependent on getting, we spend our lives competing for the prizes that we believe symbolize success.
 For many persons, such might be a promotion, a raise, a spouse, or a beautiful house.
 We will, and often do, sacrifice our health, time with family, and years of our life to attain–what?
 Can our happiness really be guaranteed by acquiring a shiny trophy in a bookcase, or a bank account with a specific amount of numbers?

 Dare to dream (and care for one another).